cloutiy/inger/README.md

 # The Inger Programming Language
 ## What is Inger?

 Inger is a simple imperative programming language, much like C (only somewhat cleaner).
-Inger was developed to illustrate the process of building a compiler from scratch, and writing a book about it (which is available for download here).
-Over time (at the time of this writing, Inger is 6 months old), Inger has grown beyond our expectations and is approaching a level where we can actually write simple games with it.
+Inger was developed to illustrate the process of building a compiler from scratch, and writing a book about it which is freely available in the `book` folder.
+Over time, Inger has grown beyond our expectations and is approaching a level where we can actually write simple games with it.

 Inger has full C-interoperability (it can call C-functions, provided that you write an Inger header file that describes the C-function, just like you would do in C) and work is underway to write header files for important operating system libraries (both Windows and Linux).